-Did you know that pairing different foods together could help increase the amount to nutrition you get from foods?
-Not to mention increase the taste!
+Did you know that pairing different foods together can help increase the amount of nutrition you get from foods?
 Here are simple ways of getting more of these necessary nutrients.

-We love adding turmeric to dishes, both for it’s flavor and its nutritional benefits.
-Turmeric is high in the compound curcumin, which has been shown to have promising anticancer effects in animal and laboratory studies.
-Absorbing curcumin can be difficult, however one study found that combining curcumin with a small about of black pepper increased absorption by 2000%!
-Try adding a pinch of pepper to our spiced cauliflower or spicy eggplant stew to reap the benefits.
+Adding turmeric to dishes is great for both its flavor and its nutritional benefits.
+Turmeric is high in the compound curcumin, which can be difficult for the body to absorb.
+However, one study found that combining curcumin with a small about of black pepper increased the absorption of turmeric.